wp-plugins/bronto-newsletter-signup/readme.txt

 A few people have been after a plugin that allows Bronto clients to capture email addresses for their newsletter.

-This plugin will display a email signup box where users can enter their email address and that email will be added to brontos 'on-boarding'
+This plugin will display an email signup box where users can enter their email address and that email will be added to a bronto list or lists of your choice

 Note that for now this form will display using the footer hook.